 • Being regarded as having such an impairment

-Employers are required to provide reasonable accommodation for an individual's physical or mental ...
+Employers are required to provide reasonable accommodation for an individual's physical or mental handicap or serious medical condition unless ...